- Drift ten miles of the Lower Deschutes River from Warm Springs to Trout Creek

 We can assist you with obtaining most these items.

 Trips begin at Safeway (grocery store) in Madras, 80 NE Cedar St, Madras, OR 97741 – about 44 miles from Bend Fly Shop.
 You’ll leave your vehicle at Safeway and ride with your guide 12 miles to the Warm Springs Boat Launch, and back to your vehicle in Madras at the end of the Day.
 Allow 45 – 60 minutes to drive from Bend to Madras.

 Pre and post trip accommodations in Bend or Madras should be handled independently.

 Licenses & Permits

-Tribal Permit: Recommended but not required, a Warm Springs Tribal Permit (https://tribalpermit.com) grants you access to 8 miles of great water along the Warm Springs Indian Reservation.
-We encourage each angler to have a Tribal Permit, and are happy to purchase Tribal Permits on your behalf.
-Tribal Permits are $14 per person / day.
+Tribal Permit: A Warm Springs Tribal Permit grants you access to 8 miles of productive water along the Warm Springs Indian Reservation.
+Tribal Permits are $14/person/day, available online at tribalpermit.com.
+As with the Boater Pass, we’re happy to purchase Tribal Permits on your behalf.

 Bend Fly Shop’s outfitter, Chris O’Donnell’s Guide Service, is an equal opportunities recreation provider operating under special recreation permits granted by the Bureau of Land Management for the Lower Deschutes, Crooked, and John Day Rivers.